pghalliday/tls-tunnel/README.md

     start: 8081,	// Start of port range to assign to connecting clients
     count: 10		// maximum number of ports and hence clients that can be supported },
-  timeout: 5000	// Timeout in milliseconds to use when waiting for a client to provide a tunnel connection });
+  timeout: 5000	// Timeout in milliseconds to use when waiting for a client to provide a tunnel connection (default is 2000) });

 server.start(function() {